anyscale/onboarding/README.md

 * `pip install -U anyscale` to ensure you have the latest anyscale release

+* `anyscale cloud setup` to provision anyscale's access to your cloud provider.
+  * Provider (aws, gcp): aws
+  * Name: Pick any short name, like "mycloud"

 * `anyscale init` to turn this directory into an Anyscale project

 * `python driver.py` To create a session and run some code on Anyscale